openlayers/openlayers/doc/faq.md

 #### A practical example
 So you want to center your map on a certain place on the earth and obviously you need to have its coordinates for this.
 Let's assume you want your map centered on Schladming, a beautiful place in Austria.
-Head over to the wikipedia page for [Schladming](http://en.wikipedia.org/wiki/Schladming).
+Head over to the Wikipedia page for [Schladming](http://en.wikipedia.org/wiki/Schladming).
 In the top-right corner there is a link to [GeoHack](http://tools.wmflabs.org/geohack/geohack.php?pagename=Schladming&params=47_23_39_N_13_41_21_E_type:city(4565)_region:AT-6), which effectively tells you the coordinates are: